 You don't have to wait!
-Read the first 5 chapters of The Broken Road to You right now.
+Read the first 3 chapters of A Fresh Start right now.
 If you like what you read, make sure to grab your copy here!

 Harmony King had been running for a long time.
 At first, she was always running toward something—more specifically, toward freedom.
 Growing up in the foster care system would not be how she’d chosen to start life, and she definitely wouldn’t have elected to remain a slave to that system until her eighteenth birthday finally set her loose.